Pakistan to access 90pc of Chinese market

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Stating that CPEC is entering into the second phase after five years, China’s Ambassador Yao Jing has said that Beijing agreed to provide 90 percent market access to Pakistani commodities under the revised Free Trade Agreement (FTA) while in return Islamabad would provide only 65 percent access of its market share to the Chinese side.
+ISLAMABAD: Terming CPEC entering into second phase after five years, China’s Ambassador Yao Jing said that Beijing agreed to provide 90 percent market access to Pakistani commodities under revised Free Trade Agreement (FTA) while in return Islamabad would provide only 65 percent access of its market share to Chinese side.

 Total borrowing for all these projects, he said, stood at $19 billion but there was a need to understand Chinese model, adding that the projects having value of $13 billion were in shape of commercial loans.
 He cited example of one power project with capacity of 1300MW as Chinese company got borrowing of $1 billion from Chinese development bank and another Qatari company arranged financing of $1 billion and both entered into joint venture by investing $2 billion.
 Now the electricity produced by this power plant was sold to national grid and they were responsible to pay back their respective borrowed money, he added.